Content

 1.

-Demonstrate a holistic awareness of the relationship between spirituality and mental health and an awareness of the spiritual and religious needs of people living with mental illness
+Explain and illustrate the relationship between spirituality and mental health and how this can inform pastoral responses to the spiritual and religious needs of people living with mental illness.

 2.

-Evaluate an understanding of the impact of the illness on all aspects of the person’s life within a family and societal context, particularly the impact of stigma, guilt, shame, abuse, loss of identity and disenfranchised grief
+Describe and illustrate how mental illness impacts all aspects of the person’s life within a family and societal context, particularly the impact of stigma, guilt, shame, abuse, loss of identity, and disenfranchised grief.

 3.

-Critically discuss a theological and spiritual rationale for the pastoral care of people with mental health issues
+Identify and develop a theological and spiritual rationale for the pastoral and spiritual care of people with mental health issues.

 4.

-Demonstrate a pastoral awareness of the ethical issues, responsibilities and boundary-setting criteria necessary for those working in the mental health field (including referral skills and multidisciplinary and interfaith sensitivity)
+Identify and integrate within practice the ethical issues, responsibilities and boundary-setting criteria necessary for those working in the mental health field (including referral skills and multidisciplinary and interfaith sensitivity).

 Unit sequence